 2. Reduce harmful mental illness stigma in sport through communication campaigns and media work.

 3. Connect student-athletes to the tools and resources needed to support mental health.

-4. Develop mental health training resources for coaches and support staff.
+4. Develop mental health resources for coaches and support staff.

 5. Work with governing and administrative bodies in Canadian sport to address policy and service gaps.